Bacterial InfectionsDiseases and conditionsFEATUREDInfectious Diseases

 3. Vaccination:

 The Typhoid vaccine is highly recommended for tourists and locals who frequently travel within the country.
 Protection can last several years, offering critical defense.
 Consult a health professional before your trip.
-For more on travel health notices, reliable sources like the US Centers for Disease Control and Prevention (CDC) offer comprehensive advice here.
+For more on travel health notices, you can refer to reliable sources.
+The US Centers for Disease Control and Prevention (CDC) provides comprehensive advice.
+You can find it here.

 3. A Persistent Public Health Challenge: Tuberculosis

-While not often associated with acute traveler risk like Leptospirosis or Typhoid, Tuberculosis (TB) remains a pervasive common bacterial infection in the Philippines and a major public health priority.
+Tuberculosis (TB) is not often linked to acute traveler risk like Leptospirosis or Typhoid.
+However, it is a widespread bacterial infection in the Philippines.
+It is also a major public health priority.

 It is caused by the bacterium Mycobacterium tuberculosis and primarily affects the lungs.